Hospice vs. Palliative Care | AuthoraCare back top top

 Where They are Similar

-Whether a person is receiving hospice or palliative care, AuthoraCare meets patients wherever they call “home” — in private residences, retirement communities or nursing homes.
+Whether a person is receiving hospice or palliative (advanced illness) care, AuthoraCare meets patients wherever they call “home” — in private residences, retirement communities or nursing homes.
 Moreover, both palliative and hospice care are usually covered by Medicare, Medicaid and private insurance, though the way they are billed can differ.